 Janina took advantage of the bikes, joining me on my own, two of our three days exploring the city.
 We declined our first day until we found a map that showed the location of all 720 stations dispensing the system's ten thousand bikes, so we'd have a precise idea where we could return a bike before the thirty-minute window of use expired and the extra fees started accumulating.
 Even knowing where all the stations are located, one can still get frantic as that thirty-minute mark approaches.
 Besides the cost and the map, Janina preferred London's rentals to Chicago's as its bikes were somewhat lighter and easier to ride than the tanks of Chicago, which take all of her strength to propel.
 The only drawback to London was a five-minute waiting period between returning a bike to a station and then being able to acquire another.

 The system will be celebrating four years of operation next month.
 It is looking for a new corporate sponsor, as the founding sponsor, Barclay's, will pull out at the end of the year.
 The rental bikes are affectionately known as "Boris Bikes," after London's two-term, flamboyant, shaggy-haired mayor Boris Johnson, who instituted the program and is an ardent cyclist.
 He once came to the rescue of a woman being mugged as he passed her on his bike.
-He is so committed to maintaining the program that in his efforts to convince Barclay's to renew their sponsorship of one hundred million pounds, he offered to change his name to Barclay's.
+He is so committed to maintaining the program that in his efforts to convince Barclay's to renew their sponsorship of one hundred million pounds, he offered to change his name to Barclay.

 Our first outing on a Boris took us from the hostel we stayed at our first night in Holland Park to the Thames and over to the Tate Museum.
 Our map showed several categories of bike friendly routes--bike paths through the city's many parks, streets with bike lanes, streets with minimal traffic and a few stretches of "cycle superhighways," bright blue-marked lanes on the roadway exclusively for bikes.
 We were able to fly along on one such superhighway on our final stretch to the Tate.

 We were partially drawn to the Tate, which is exclusively devoted to British artists, to see its several rooms of Turners, as I had just seen the world premier at Cannes of an excellent film about the artist by Mike Leigh that will receive a great amount of attention when it is released in the fall.
 Timothy Spall justifiably won the best actor award at Cannes for his performance.
-Janina greatly respects his work, breaking free of the bounds of realistic landscape painting.
+Janina greatly respects his work, breaking free of the strictures of realistic landscape painting.

 Though the British can be sticklers for decorum, we did not have to check our backpacks, as is the case in many museums.
 Nor was there an entry fee, just a box to drop in a suggested four pound donation.
 We feared the museum would be mobbed on a Saturday, especially when the nearby Boris rack was near capacity, Janina luckily grabbing the last vacant receptacle.
 Most racks were close to empty with the warm sunny weather making it an ideal day to be on the bike.
 But the museum wasn't packed at all, making it easy for us to meet up with Janina's friend Ewen who she had met on a previous visit to London.